cal-jamo/play_trade_CS260/notes.md

 What will the following code using Promises output when executed? an asynchronous action that logs the resolved or rejected value of the promise.

+### REACT:

+I love how impactful using a router can be.
+You can then just implement all of your containers and create uniformity using the router!